-An outbreak or escalation of a contagious disease may adversely affect our business.
-A local, regional, national or international outbreak or escalation of a contagious disease, including the COVID-19 coronavirus, Middle East Respiratory Syndrome, Severe Acute Respiratory Syndrome, H1N1 influenza virus, avian flu or any other similar illness, or fear of the foregoing, could interrupt the businesses of our customers, cause labour shortages, interrupt services from third parties upon which we rely, increase operating costs, result in governmental regulation adversely impacting our business and otherwise have an adverse effect on our business, financial condition and results of operations.
+An outbreak or escalation of a contagious disease may adversely affect Acadian's business.
+A local, regional, national or international outbreak or escalation of a contagious disease, including the COVID-19 coronavirus, Middle East Respiratory

+Syndrome, Severe Acute Respiratory Syndrome, H1N1 influenza virus, avian flu, or any other similar illness, or fear of the foregoing, could interrupt the businesses of Acadian's customers, cause labour shortages, interrupt services from third parties upon which Acadian relies, increase operating costs, result in governmental regulation adversely impacting its business, and otherwise have an adverse effect on its business, financial condition and results of operations.